trytouca/trytouca/docs/basics/quickstart.md

 - When interesting information to check for regression is not exposed through the interface of our workflow.

-The fundamental design features of Touca that we highlighted earlier can help us test these workflows at any scale.
+The highlighted design features of Touca can help us test these workflows at any scale.

 - Decoupling our test input from our test logic, can help us manage our long list of inputs without modifying the test logic.
 Managing that list on a